© Polina Tankilevitch

 Jana Ackermann

-Carbohydrates provide energy but are also considered fatteners.
-That's why many people opt for "low carb."
-What are good and what are rather unfavorable carbohydrates?
+Carbohydrates provide energy but are also considered fattening.
+Therefore, many opt for "low carb."
+What are good and what are less favorable carbohydrates?
 An expert explains.

-Carbohydrates are a central part of our diet and play an essential role as a primary energy source.
-Nevertheless, they have increasingly come into disrepute in recent years, especially due to trends like low-carb diets.
-But not all carbohydrates are the same.
-We take a look at the basic nutrient and explain how "simple" and "complex" carbohydrates differ.
+Carbohydrates are a central component of our diet and play an essential role as a primary energy source.
+Nevertheless, they have recently fallen into disrepute, particularly due to trends such as low-carb diets.
+But not all carbohydrates are equal.
+We take a look at the basic nutrient and reveal how "simple" and "complex" carbohydrates differ.

 "Generally speaking, carbohydrates are organic compounds composed of carbon, hydrogen, and oxygen," explains Hannah Willemsen .
-She works as a certified nutritionist, author, and podcaster based in Berlin, specializing in gut health, hormonal health, and sports nutrition.
-“Carbohydrates, along with proteins and fats, are among the so-called macronutrients that the body depends on.”
+She works as a certified nutritionist, author, and podcaster based in Berlin, specializing in gut health, hormone health, and sports nutrition.
+“Carbohydrates are among the so-called macronutrients, along with proteins and fats, that the body relies on.”

 Our body converts carbohydrates into glucose (sugar), which then serves as fuel for cells, tissues, and organs.
-Especially the brain and muscles depend on a constant supply of glucose to function optimally.
-“Without an adequate amount of carbohydrates, there can be energy shortages, concentration difficulties, and drops in performance,” says the expert.
+Especially the brain and muscles rely on a constant supply of glucose to function optimally.
+“Without an adequate amount of carbohydrates, there can be energy shortages, concentration difficulties, and drops in performance,” according to the expert.

 © Pixabay